devonfw/my-thai-star/angular/README.md

 ## Build

-Run `npm run build` to build the project.
+Run `npm run build` or `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `:prod` flag for a production build with AOT compilation or `:prodcompose` for a production build for the production server and Docker compose environment.
+- Use the `:prod` flag for a production build with AOT compilation or `:prodcompose` for a production build for the production server and Docker compose environment.
+- Use the `:pwa` flag to build the application as a PWA.

+Check the different build alternatives in the `package.json` file alongside the serve scripts.

 ## Running unit tests